ojima/Sutran-AI/README.md

 # Sutran-AI
-Dirty implementation of the board game Sutran in C++ with a "working" AI using AB-pruning to explore the game tree.
+Dirty implementation of the board game Sutran in C++ with a "working" AI using alpha-beta-pruning to explore the game tree.

 # How to build